FamilySearch/familysearch-javascript-sdk/APIDocsHeader.md

 Most functions return promises.
 The returned promises are roughly identical to the promises returned by the `http_function` you passed into the `FamilySearch.init` call.

+// TODO explain the difference between promises returned by API and plumbing functions

 **jQuery**

 Requires jQuery 1.8 or later.